Queatte/CASS-Manual/Chapters/Chapter 2 - Getting Started.md

 ![](/assets/images/c02/c2.29.jpg)

 ## 7. Installing the CASS Offline Application
-Now that the prerequisite s applications have been successfully installed, you are now ready to install the CASS Offline Application proper.
+Now that the prerequisites applications have been successfully installed, you are now ready to install the CASS Offline Application proper.
 The procedure is similar to the steps above.
-1. Close ALL any applications that you may be running.
+1. Close ALL applications that you may be running.
 2. Insert the Pen Drive (USB) into the USB port or the CD into your CD-ROM drive on your computer.
 3. You may copy the folder D:\WAECCASSSetup to your hard disk or directly install the application from the USB or CD.
 4. Navigate to the folder WAECCASSSetup on the CD or Pen Drive (USB).
 Open the folder you will have copied the files to and run double click on Setup.exe to start the installation of the CASS Offline application on your computer.
 5. Follow the onscreen instructions.
-Please note, again that the precaution to install the program after copying from the read-only media, ensure that the is assure Pen Drive or the CD is not corrupt.
+Please note, again the precaution to install the program after copying from the read-only media.
+Ensure that the Pen Drive or the CD is not corrupt.
 If they are corrupted, installation of the application will not be possible. thus affecting the integrity of your setup.

     1. Once the setup wizard launches, you are shown the ‘welcome’ screen
 ![](/assets/images/c02/c2.30.png)